graybirchsolutions/amc-activities-shortcode/README.md

 ## Installation

-1. Download the zip archive of the plugin from the [Bitbucket GIT repository](https://bitbucket.org/graybirch/amc-actdb-shortcode) to your computer or web server.
+1. Download the zip archive of the plugin from the [GitHub GIT repository](https://github.com/graybirchsolutions/amc-actdb-shortcode/releases/latest) to your computer or web server.
 2. Upload or extract the `amc-actdb-shortcode` folder to your site’s `/wp-content/plugins/` directory.
 You can also use the *Add new* option found in the *Plugins* menu in WordPress.
 3. Activate the plugin from the *Plugins* menu in WordPress.